 Software containers are a convenient way to run your applications in multiple isolated user-space instances.
-You can run containers on either Linux or Windows Server 2016 public VM images, or on a Container-Optimized OS image.
+You can run containers on Linux, Windows Server 2016 public VM images, or on a Container-Optimized OS image.
 Containers allow your applications to run with fewer dependencies on the host virtual machine and run independently from other containerized applications that you deploy to the same virtual machine instance.
 These characteristics make containerized applications more portable, easier to deploy, and easier to maintain at scale.

 This document describes some of the more common container technologies that you can use to run containers on Compute Engine instances.
 You can use these technologies on most of the public VM images that Google Compute Engine provides.

 Run containers on Compute Engine when you need complete control over your container environment and your container orchestration tools.
 Alternatively, you can use Google Kubernetes Engine to simplify cluster management and container orchestration tasks so that you do not need to manage the underlying virtual machine instances.

 Container technologies that run on Compute Engine